mm0/timelapse/README.md

 #### Bucket policies

 The goal is to grant public access to all objects in `resized` folder.
-The λ-function has its own set of policies.

 ```
 {